TurboGears/tg2docs/docs/turbogears/gearbox.rst

     $ gearbox quickstart myproject

+A conflicting project name exits with status ``1`` and leaves the existing project untouched.

 The quickstart command uses Kajiki templates, SQLAlchemy, authentication, and migrations by default.
 Its current options are::